-More specifically, the first ever RIC (receiver-in-the-canal) hearing aid with an embedded biometric sensor, leverages the strengths of a pioneering partnership between a leading components manufacturer of ear-worn devices and a leader in technology.
-The result is an amped-up apparatus that will positively improve hearing, fitness and preventative health.
+Now, some receiver-in-the-canal hearing aids have an embedded biometric sensor leveraging the strengths of a partnership between a leading components manufacturer of ear-worn devices and a leader in technology.
+The result is an amped-up apparatus that will positively improve hearing, fitness, and preventative health.
 No longer limited to amplifying and processing sound, these small, next-generation hearing aids are anything but lightweights.

 Monitoring the Signs of Chronic Diseases

 Recognizing that the largest demographic of hearing aid wearers is 75 and older, these new models are well-positioned to personalize and monitor other chronic diseases often associated with age-related hearing loss.
 Even the comfort level of wearing earbuds and headphones has grown significantly.
 The technology, while new to ears, might be familiar to those who have used the heart rate app in a Smartwatch.
 Similarly, the latest hearing devices use a photoplethysmography (PPG) sensor that measures key vital signs and activity levels, including heart rate, blood pressure, and oxygenation that may help address diabetes, stroke, arthritis, cognitive impairment, or cancer.
 Moving beyond that, it can provide step count, total steps, and calories burned – plus new functionality based on inertial sensor data to include fall detection.

 If a hearing aid user also suffers from cardiovascular issues, they now have a tool that can monitor trends in the user’s condition.
 Ultimately, this device could lead to more effective disease management.